AgungPremaditya/golang-playground/readme.md

 go install github.com/cosmtrek/air@latest
 ```

-Then for run your aplications use this command below in your golang application directory. **Please make sure your $gopath/bin is registered on your local environments**
+Then for run your aplications in hot-reload mode use this command below in your golang application directory.

 ```sh
 air
 ```

+**Notes : Please make sure your $gopath/bin is registered on your local environments**